TABLE OF CONTENTS

 Don’t concentrate on using only one presentation method.
 It doesn’t have to be just a text-based PowerPoint slide, and it doesn’t have to be filled to the brim with words.

 Change it up by using visuals, such as graphs or infographics.
-Not only do they present information in an easy-to-understand manner, but the colors will help to add some pop among the words.
+Not only do they present information in an easy-to-understand manner, but the colors will help to add some pop to the words.

 For a more creative approach, you can also use a short video, music or sound effects to add some spice to the presentation.